Note: information on this page refers to Ceylon 1.0, not to the current release.

 Ceylon doesn't have checked exceptions, so it's never necessary to declare what exceptions a method can throw.

-The throws annotation may be used to document thrown exceptions.
+annotation may be used to document

-formal and default methods
+and default

-A method declaration may be annotated formal or default.
-A formal or default method must also be annotated shared.
+A method declaration may be annotated formal

 A formal method does not specify an implementation.
 A formal method must be refined by concrete classes which inherit the containing class or interface.

-shared functions
+shared

-A toplevel function declaration, or a function declaration nested inside the body of a containing class or interface, may be annotated shared.
+A toplevel function declaration, or a function declaration nested inside the

-• A shared function nested inside a class or interface is visible wherever the containing class or interface is visible.
+function nested inside a class or interface is visible wherever the containing class or interface is visible.

 Function blocks